'There is no bullsh*t with him' - Inside Raul Sanllehi's Arsenal revolution | Goal.com

 And for Sanllehi, that is key.
 When you talk with the Spaniard, the conversation will often turn to the 10 years he spent as director of football at Barcelona and the huge success the club enjoyed during that time.

 He believes that success was down to the large numbers of academy players who made up the team.
-Lionel Messi, Xaxi, Andres Iniesta, Carlos Puyol, Victor Valdes, Pedro and Gerard Pique were all developed at La Masia and went on to become cub legends.
+Lionel Messi, Xavi, Andres Iniesta, Carles Puyol, Victor Valdes, Pedro and Gerard Pique were all developed at La Masia and went on to become cub legends.

-“Sanllehi was a follower of what he found at La Masia,” Goal’s Barcelona correspondent Igansi Oliver explained.
+“Sanllehi was a follower of what he found at La Masia,” Goal’s Barcelona correspondent Ignasi Oliva explained.
 “It was like Vicente Del Bosque taking the Spain national team after Luis Aragones.

 “Sanllehi continued what he found and he made it evolve.
 He played a hugely important role in what happened at Barcelona when he was there.